CosmoLike/cocoa/README.md

 ### Via Docker (best for MacOS/Windows) <a name="required_packages_docker"></a>

-Docker installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image (i.e. a docker container!).
-Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a straightforward process, but it does require `sudo` privileges (see Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).
+Docker installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
+Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a straightforward process, but it does require administrative privileges (see Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).

   On macOS, type: